zot/libp2p-websocket/README.md

 ## Building the default webdir

-The `build` file is (probably?) a posix shell script that uses esc to generate files.go by combining examples/* and html/* into a directory and creating a virtual file system out of which the HTTP server serves files.
+The `src/build` file is (probably?) a posix shell script that uses esc to generate files.go by combining examples/* and html/* into a directory and creating a virtual file system out of which the HTTP server serves files.

 ## build-and-run